 The NCAA college basketball season tipped off Nov.
 5 for 351 Division 1 men’s basketball programs.

-It’s a long journey from the holiday tournaments in November and December to the grind of the conference schedule in January and February to the regular-season wrap-up in March.
+It’s a long haul from the holiday tournaments in Nov/Dec to the grind of the conference schedule in Jan/Feb to the regular-season wrap-up in March.
 After playing up to 31 regular-season games, the 32 conferences play toward the championships with automatic tournament bids, while 36 teams hope they’ve done enough to earn an NCAA Tournament invite.

 The field for the tourney will be announced Sunday, March 15, and March Madness begins with play-in games on Tuesday, March 17.